Madam C. J. Walker: Career

 Between 1911 and 1919, during the height of her career, Walker and her company employed several thousand women as sales agents for its products.
 By 1917, the company claimed to have trained nearly 20,000 women.
 While some sources have written that the women dressed in a characteristic uniform of white shirts and black skirts and carried black satchels, there is nothing in the Walker Beauty School manual that verifies that.
-Others have written the agents focused on door-to-door sales as they visited houses around the United States and in the Caribbean offering Walker's hair pomade and other products packaged in tin containers carrying her image, but the more common scenario is that the Walker beauty culturists demonstrated their products in their homes and beauty salons because they needed a source of water to be able to show how the products worked.
+Others have written the agents focused on door-to-door sales as they visited houses around the United States and in the Caribbean offering Walker's hair pomade and other products packaged in tin containers carrying her image.
+Still, the typical scenario involved Walker beauty culturists demonstrating their products in their homes and beauty salons because they needed a water source to show how the products worked.
 Walker understood the power of advertising and brand awareness.
-Heavy advertising, primarily in African-American newspapers and magazines, in addition to Walker's frequent travels to promote her products, helped make Walker and her products well known in the United States.
+Heavy advertising, primarily in African-American newspapers and magazines, and Walker's frequent travels to promote her products helped make her well known in the United States.

-In addition to training in sales and grooming, Walker showed other black women how to budget, build their own businesses, and encouraged them to become financially independent.
+In addition to training in sales and grooming, Walker showed other black women how to budget and build businesses and encouraged them to become financially independent.
 In 1917, inspired by the model of the National Association of Colored Women, Walker began organizing her sales agents into state and local clubs.
 The result was the establishment of the National Beauty Culturists and Benevolent Association of Madam C. J. Walker Agents (predecessor to the Madam C. J. Walker Beauty Culturists Union of America).

 Its first annual conference convened in Philadelphia during the summer of 1917 with 200 attendees.
-The conference is believed to have been among the first national gatherings of women entrepreneurs to discuss business and commerce.
-During the convention Walker gave prizes to women who had sold the most products and brought in the most new sales agents.
-She also rewarded those who made the largest contributions to charities in their communities.
+The conference was among the first national gatherings of women entrepreneurs to discuss business and commerce.
+During the convention, Walker gave prizes to women who had sold the most products and brought in the most new sales agents.
+Walker also rewarded those who made the most considerable contributions to charities in their communities.

 Walker's name became even more widely known by the 1920s, after her death, as her company's business market expanded beyond the United States to Cuba, Jamaica, Haiti, Panama, and Costa Rica.